Airlines expect gradual payout from U.S.-Cuba flight deal

-Strong demand is likely to come from Cuban-Americans visiting relatives, leisure travellers desiring an experience that was once off-limits for U.S. citizens, and executives paying for business class fares to evaluate commercial opportunities.
+Strong demand is likely to come from Cuban-Americans visiting relatives, leisure travelers desiring an experience that was once off-limits for U.S. citizens, and executives paying for business class fares to evaluate commercial opportunities.

 "That's a huge difference from the Bahamas," said Henry Harteveldt, founder of travel consultancy Atmosphere Research Group.